21c LIEDERABEND OP. WORLD WIDE (digital)

 The Liederabend tradition began in the 19th century, a new form of entertainment that also brought composers and poets together to share new sounds and ideas.
 From a time when domestic music-making was status symbol, to the present when our parlor pianos have been replaced by flat screen TVs, the tradition of the Liederabend survives today in most conservatories, allowing students of song to explore the repertoire of nineteenth century tunesmiths like Schubert, Mendelssohn, Schumann and Brahms.
 “I was interested in bringing the term and form Liederabend out of the insularity of the conservatory and into the public experience,” says Beth Morrison, “I wanted to update it to the twenty-first century by presenting music written by living composers and adding a visual component by pairing composers with designers, while still concentrating on music and words.”
 (OPERATURGY)

-21c Liederabend will be presented online in September 2020.
+21c Liederabend will be presented online in Fall 2020.
 Check back here for more details.